 |This holiday next takes place in 158 Days.|

 Dates of Liberation Day Holiday

 |Ден на Освобождението на България от османско робство|

 |National Day.
 Marks the Treaty of San Stefano signed on 3 Mar 1878|

-This holiday is always celebrated on 3 March.
+Liberation Day is a public holiday in Bulgaria and is always celebrated on 3 March.